xperiments/ts-embed/README.md

 }
 ~~~
-Latter in out code we can access it with the method:
+Latter in our code we can access it with the method:

 	EmbedUtils.getSymbolAs( symbol:string, as:IEmbedExtractor ):IEmbedFile